HOW TO MAKE THINAI SAKKARAI PONGAL?

 - Simmer for 2 mins on low flame.

-- Add 1 tbsp ghee just before switching off the flame.
+- Add 1 tablespoon ghee just before switching off the flame.
 Mix well.

 - Serve hot.